APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 Sanctions may be enhanced where an individual was selected for harassment because of the individual’s race, color, national or ethnic origin," etc.

-We see in both cases, discrimination or harassment must be so severe so as to deprive victims of access to education.
+In both cases, discrimination or harassment must be so severe so as to deprive victims of access to education.

 Mild or isolated offensive speech, even if discriminatory, is unlikely to override First Amendment protections.

-"Those who seek to create a whole new exception or increase the scope of recognized exceptions face an uphill battle.
-For good or bad, **the Supreme Court has interpreted what counts as “unprotected speech” and “less protected speech” narrowly and is likely to continue doing so in the foreseeable future.**”

 ### The non-affiliates